fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 This code is now modified to run with the new version of the Arduino CBUS libraries.

 I have a problem with the long message code which showed itself when I sent two messages at the same time to the CAN_DUE code and it did not cope.
 I now have an ammended version of the code which should copy, by rejecting any message which comes from a different stream while a message is being processed.
 I am about to test this.
 The modified code is for DUE only as there may not be memory for it on a UNO.

+I have now tested a new version from Duncan Greenwood which deals with all the problems about receiving multiple messages.

 ### DUEFCPP